ericwangdq/eric-website/blog/2025-09-19-shanghai-map.md

 tags: [hello, docusaurus]
 ---

-## Exploring Shanghai: A Guide to Visiting the Shanghai Museum of Art and Photography (MAP)
+## Exploring Shanghai: A Guide to Visiting the Museum of Art Pudong (MAP)

-Shanghai is a city that seamlessly blends tradition and modernity, and nowhere is this more evident than at the Shanghai Museum of Art and Photography (MAP).
+Shanghai is a city that seamlessly blends tradition and modernity, and nowhere is this more evident than at the Museum of Art Pudong (MAP).
 Whether you're an art enthusiast or a casual traveler, MAP offers a unique cultural experience in the heart of the city.

 <!-- truncate -->